Alexandru Mățan

-Alexandru Irinel Mățan (/ro/; born 29 August 1999) is a Romanian professional footballer who plays as an attacking midfielder or a winger for Super League Greece club Panetolikos.
+Alexandru Irinel Mățan (/ro/; born 29 August 1999) is a Romanian professional footballer who plays as an attacking midfielder or a winger for Major League Soccer club St. Louis City SC.

 Club career

 Viitorul Constanța

 An academy graduate of Viitorul Constanța, Mățan made his Liga I debut on 6 May 2016, aged 16.
 He entered as a 63rd-minute substitute for Ciprian Perju and converted a penalty kick in the 3–3 away draw at Dinamo București.

 In 2017, he struggled with a nagging sports hernia injury for two years, limiting his appearances.
 Mățan made his first appearance in European competitions on 12 July 2018, starting in a 2–0 away win over Luxembourgish team Racing FC in the first qualifying round of the UEFA Europa League.On 6 July 2019, Mățan played the full 90 minutes in a 1–0 victory over CFR Cluj for the season's Supercupa României.
 He subsequently participated in five of the following six games, starting all of them, which included both legs of his team's 7–5 aggregate loss to Gent in the second qualifying round of the Europa League.
 He was then sent on a loan for the remainder of the season to fellow league club Voluntari, amassing 25 games and netting once during his stint.